simo-pagliu/Magistrale/Project Managment/Notes.md

     - **WBS2: System-Oriented**
         Structures the work according to functional systems: Process, Piping, Structural, and Electrical & Control.
     - **WBS3: Location-Oriented**
-        Breaks down the project by physical modules: Skid Frame, Piping Module, Equipment Zone, and Control Panel.
+        Breaks down the project by physical modules: Skid Frame, Piping Module, Process Equipment Zone, and Control & Instrumentation Panel.

-While the WBS2 was deemed more professional, we opted to use the WBS1 for the sake of simplicity given that this was our first approach to the topic.
+Although WBS2 was regarded as more professional, WBS1 was selected to enable a simpler and more linear execution of the project, taking into account the team’s relatively limited experience in this area.

 All three WBS can be found in the attachments.

+INSERIRE REFERENCE QUI

 Each Work Package (WP) includes:
     - **Estimated duration and required resources**